lcarlini/lcarlini/README.md

 ### ☕ Work

-  :office: Software Engineer with over 14 years of experience in software development and architecture.
+  :office: Senior Software Engineer with over 14 years of experience in software development and architecture.
 High skilled in developing Full Stack systems in Microsoft Technology Stack, Cloud Based Applications, Solutions Architect, Cloud Engineering and Automation.